yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

       ```

       :::info:
       The [@iota/persistence-adapter-level](https://github.com/iotaledger/iota.js/tree/next/packages/persistence-adapter-level) adapter is the default.
-This adapter stores the seed state in the `leveldown` flavor of the [LevelDB database](http://leveldb.org/).
+This adapter stores the seed state in the `leveldown` flavor of the [LevelDB database](https://github.com/google/leveldb).
 You can customize this adapter to use a different database.

       You can't use one adapter instance for multiple accounts at the same time.
 A private adapter is created for each new account.
       :::

-5. **Optional** Create a `timeSource` method that outputs the current time in milliseconds, and pass it to your `account` object
+3. To use a custom source of time, create a `timeSource` method that outputs the current time in milliseconds, and pass it to your `account` object

       ```js
       const account = createAccount({